Yoga Teacher Training Course – level 2 (YTTC- Level 2) - 300 hoursDuration - 4 weeks

 How to register

-Once the filled up application form is received and accepted, the applicants will be informed of how to remit the deposit payment.
+Once the filled up application form is received and accepted the applicants will be informed by email, of how to proceed further in the registration process.

 The balance of the course donation should be remitted at the latest by one month before the starting date of the course.